goodwolflabs/push-express/README.md

 4. Push to the branch (`git push origin feature/new-feature`).
 5. Open a pull request.

-> ⚠️ Warning:
+> ⚠️ **Warning**:
-> The code within this repository is provided without any warranties.
+> The code in this repository is provided without any warranties.
 It is important to note that the code has not been audited for potential security vulnerabilities.
-Using this code could potentially lead to loss of funds, compromised data, or asset risk.
-Exercise caution and use this code at your own risk.
-Please refer to the LICENSE file for details about the terms and conditions.
+Using this code could result in fund loss, compromised data, or asset risks.
+Proceed with caution and use this code at your own risk.
+Please refer to the LICENSE file for more details on the terms and conditions.

 ## License